What is Ransomware?

 Why do legacy firewalls fail when attempting protection against ransomware?

 Legacy firewalls control communications between VLANs and zones.
-However, legacy firewalls don’t allow you to block traffic inside the VLAN, so this approach is ineffective when you want to prevent propagation within a segment.
-This is due to different network architecture limitations with the existing legacy firewall model.
+Traditional perimeter firewalls primarily control traffic between network zones.
+Without internal segmentation controls, they may have limited visibility or enforcement within a single network segment or VLAN.
+This is due to different network architecture limitations with the existing legacy firewall model, making it difficult to provide effective ransomware protection.
 Once an attacker has compromised a machine on a single VLAN, they will eventually compromise another machine on the same VLAN and use it to leapfrog to other assets in the data center, including backup servers.

 How to detect and block ransomware threats

 As a defender, you want to limit access between machines as much as possible to prevent lateral movement.
 Specifically around the protocols and services ransomware campaigns often exploit.
-There is no reason for employees’ laptops to communicate with one another and no reason for domain members to connect over SMB.
+“In many environments, direct communication between user endpoints should be minimized, and SMB access should be restricted only to systems that require it, such as file servers or domain controllers..

 Our segmentation solutions allow the defender to limit traffic between any two machines.
 Because the platform uses a software-based segmentation approach, you can create policies that block communication between laptops or limit SMB traffic between domain members and allow them only to access specific servers like the domain controller.